Skip to main content

 You can identify whether a domain appears occasionally or is consistently used across multiple engines and prompts, helping distinguish one-off appearances from recurring influence.

-The My Brand Mentions column shows whether your brand is mentioned within the source content itself.
+The My Brand Mentions column shows whether your brand is mentioned within the source content or the generated answer, as returned by the LLM API

 #2 Domain details: Understanding content patterns